 Optimize cost with reserved capacity in Azure Cosmos DB

-Azure Cosmos DB reserved capacity helps you save money by pre-paying for Azure Cosmos DB resources for either one year or three years.
+Azure Cosmos DB reserved capacity helps you save money by committing to a reservation for Azure Cosmos DB resources for either one year or three years.
 With Azure Cosmos DB reserved capacity, you can get a discount on the throughput provisioned for Cosmos DB resources.
 Examples of resources are databases and containers (tables, collections, and graphs).